-- that lead to a positive safety culture. - complete effectively. - activities". - 4.
-Integrating the framework guidelines for implementing the competency framework outlined in this document. - safety management tasks, including: - 1. the process that should be followed when performing the task - 2. the knowledge, skills and behaviours required to complete the task safely and effectively - 3. the major safety culture outcomes that should be achieved with the effective completion of the task
+- 1. Developing a positive safety culture a definition of safety culture and the particular principal contractor staff actions that lead to a positive safety culture. - 2.
+Identifying safety management tasks (SMTs) and safety critical positions a definition of key staff competency requirements, based on identifying the safety management tasks that safety critical position holders must be able to complete effectively. - 3.
+Defining competency requirements: The Task and Position Competency Matrix the allocation of competency requirements for the identified principal contractor's safety critical positions, that is, "who needs to be able to do what activities". - 4.
+Integrating the framework guidelines for implementing the competency framework outlined in this document. - 5.
+SMT competency specifications and culture outcomes to be achieved elements for each of the 39 identified safety management tasks, including: - 1. the process that should be followed when performing the task - 2. the knowledge, skills and behaviours required to complete the task safely and effectively - 3. the major safety culture outcomes that should be achieved with the effective completion of the task.